Higher Derivative Supergravities in Diverse Dimensions: Introduction

 Even though several reviews of two-derivative supergravities have appeared in the literature over the years, not that many exist for their higher derivative extensions.
 Presumably, this is in part due to the fact that their explicit construction is a very complicated task compared to the case of two-derivative supergravities.
 Our aim here is to remedy this to some extent by providing a relatively extensive survey of presently known higher derivative extensions of supergravities in diverse dimensions.
+Our focus will be on surveying the known results, rather than describing their detailed derivations, which would deserve separate reviews by themselves.
+We also summarize briefly their applications.

-We shall begin by summarizing different approaches to their constructions, including the Noether procedure, (harmonic) superspace, superform method, superconformal tensor calculus, $S$-matrix, and dimensional reduction.
+We shall begin by summarizing briefly different approaches to their constructions, including the Noether procedure, superconformal tensor calculus, (harmonic) superspace, superform method (ectoplasm), dimensional reduction and $S$-matrix.
 We shall then start with $D=11$ and work our way down to $D=1$, though the focus will be on $D=10,11$ and $3 \le D \le 6$ as most results available are in these dimensions.

-In our survey of higher derivative supergravities, we shall typically give the bosonic parts of the actions and supersymmetry transformations of the fermionic fields.
+We shall typically give the bosonic parts of the actions and supersymmetry transformations of the fermionic fields.
 The latter is relevant in finding supersymmetric solutions.
 Indeed, we shall also survey the known solutions to the Killing spinors equations in diverse dimensions.
 This will be done for on-shell as well as off-shell supersymmetric theories.
 We shall give a concise summary of the existing results on the $R^4, D^4R^4$ and $D^6 R^4$ invariants and their duality symmetries in diverse dimensions.
 The relevance of these invariants to potential UV divergences and counterterms in supergravities in diverse dimensions will also be reviewed briefly.

 Finally a word on conventions.
 We do not attempt to provide a universal set of conventions for all the supergravity theories that will be reviewed.
 Instead, we will adhere to the conventions used in the original papers in each case, except in a few cases where we may use slightly different notations.
 We refrain from listing the contents of all the sections, as the Table of Contents provided serves that purpose.